OrnitOnGithub/school/Biology-DF/Genes-Proteins/notes.md

 Strand that is copied is called template.
 The template is called the leading strand, which is MISLEADING.

 Stabilising structure added to the RNA molecule (cap)

+DNA -> RNA = transcription

+Starting moment of gene -> promoter ("tata box")

+RNA gets spliced, Introns get removed -> Process called "mature pre-messenger rna into ,essenger rna"

+UGA UAA UAG -> Stop signals codons

+- Universal for all living beings, reflects common ancestry
+- Based on triplet codons
+- Redundancy, mutliple codons for amino acids
+- For each codon, only 1 AA

+The RNA strand can bond to itself.
+It can create hydrogen bonds with itself.